Billings Public Schools hosts first of two webinars on highly-potent cannabis products

 During the presentation, Johnny's Ambassadors founder Laura Stack referred to a research report by the National Institute on Drug Abuse (NIDA) highlighting the structural similarities between THC and the brain chemical anandamide, which send messages throughout the body’s nervous system.
 As the brain’s prefrontal cortex continues to grow and develop throughout a person's 20s, repeated exposure to THC may lead to a reduced development of anandamide in the brain due to their similar structure and a perceived lack of a need to produce it.

 According to NIDA, this may lead to reduced memory and concentration, long-term cognitive complications, and poor psychiatric outcomes including social anxiety, suicidality and addiction by the time the brain is fully developed, approximately by age 30.
-NIDA goes on to point out, however, that there is currently no definitive conclusions due to unknown factors like THC potency and test subjects potentially using multiple substances during the time of the study.
+They go on to point out, however, that there are currently no definitive conclusions due to unknown factors like THC potency and test subjects potentially using multiple substances during the time of the study.

 Stack said she started the organization after the death of her son Johnny following years of frequent marijuana use and dabbing since he was 14.
-She said it was through repeated use that led him to develop psychosis and depression that led to him developing symptoms like paranoid thoughts, depression and declining academic performance before dying by suicide at age 19.
+She said it was through repeated use that led him to develop psychosis with paranoid thoughts, depression and declining academic performance before dying by suicide at age 19.

 “If I knew then what I know now, it’s likely that Johnny would still be here,” she said.
 “Because I didn’t know what to do, I was completely uneducated, I didn’t know where to turn.”